Chaitalykundu/Data-Engineer/02-SQL/Theory/08-SQL-Syntax/01-WHERE.md

 The `WHERE` clause is used to **filter rows** before they are returned by the query.

 It comes after `FROM` (and JOINs) but before `GROUP BY`, `HAVING`, and `SELECT` output in SQL’s logical execution order.

+The `WHERE` clause is not only used in `SELECT` statement, but it is also used in `UPDATE`, `DELETE` statement, etc., which we will learn in subsequent chapters

 &nbsp;